janoglezcampos/llvm-yx-callobfuscator/README.md

 # LLVM-YX-CALLOBFUSCATOR

-LLVM plugin to transparently apply stack spoofing and indirect syscalls, if possible, to Windows x64 native calls at compile time.
+LLVM plugin to transparently apply stack spoofing and indirect syscalls to Windows x64 native calls at compile time.

 ## "I've 5 mins, what is this?"
 This project is a plugin meant to be used with [opt](https://llvm.org/docs/CommandGuide/opt.html), the LLVM optimizer.
-Opt will use the pass included in this plugin to hook calls to Windows functions based on a config file and point those calls to a single function, which, given an ID identifying the function to be called, will apply dynamic stack obfuscation, and if the function is a syscall stub, will call it throw indirect syscalling.
+Opt will use the pass included in this plugin to hook calls to Windows functions based on a config file and point those calls to a single function, which, given an ID identifying the function to be called, will apply dynamic stack obfuscation, and if the function is a syscall stub, will invoke it using "indirect syscalling".

 **Brief**: Set up a config file indicating the functions to be hooked, write your code without caring about Windows function calls, compile with clang to generate .ir files, give them to opt along with this plugin, opt hooks functions, llc compiles the .ir to a.obj, and ld links it to an executable that automatically obfuscates function calls.